Mission and History

-Mission Statement: To create a financially informed youth in Arizona
+Mission Statement: To create financially informed youth in Arizona

 Take Charge Cats History